-In 2017, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
+In 2017 and 2018, Northwest Health Foundation convened the Disability Justice Leaders Collaborative – a group of fourteen disabled people of color interested in deepening their understanding of disability justice and discussing visions and strategies for ensuring the needs of people with disabilities are centered in decision-making.
 Myrlaviani is one of the leaders participating in the Collaborative.

 What is your vision for the future of our region?

 I envision Disabled People of Color winning political positions, influencing decisions, and deepening our overall capacity as a community.